AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

     1. Change the list of attribute names in `DetermineListOfIdealGasLawCalculationAttributes()`
     1. Change the list of trigger attributes in `ProcessUpdate()`
 1. Ensure the listed elements exist on the specified AF Server and AF Database
-    1. *Note*: If using the sample's calculation as is, the [UnitTests.cs](EventTriggeredCalcTests/UnitTests.cs) file begins with the creation of Elements, Attributes, and PI Points as necessary to run the sample and can be used as a reference for getting started.
+    1. *Note*: If using the sample's calculation as is, the [UnitTests.cs](EventTriggeredCalcTests/UnitTests.cs) file begins with the creation of Elements, Attributes, and PI Points as necessary to run the sample and can be used as a reference for getting started
 1. Build and run the solution using Visual Studio or using cmd
     ```shell
     nuget restore